-Arabic Streaming Service Shahid VIP Launches in North America, with a Focus on LA
+Arabic Streaming Service Shahid VIP Comes to North America

 Sam primarily covers entertainment and media for dot.LA.
 Previously he was Marjorie Deane Fellow at The Economist, where he wrote for the business and finance sections of the print edition.
 He has also worked at the XPRIZE Foundation, U.S. Government Accountability Office, KCRW, and MLB Advanced Media (now Disney Streaming Services).
 He holds an MBA from UCLA Anderson, an MPP from UCLA Luskin and a BA in History from University of Michigan.
 Email him at samblake@dot.LA and find him on Twitter @hisamblake